Getting Started

 Web hosting

-NServiceBus can be hosted in any web technology that supports .NET.
-See Web Application Hosting.
+NServiceBus can be hosted using any web technology that supports .NET.
+See Web Application Hosting for more information.

 WebJob hosting